sparr/pico8lib/README.md

 * [`snippets`](snippets.p8) - inline snippets to mix with your own code

 ## Conventions
 Code is not minified for character count; that is a job for a minifier if desired or necessary.
-Code is minified for token count.
+I try to aim for 3-5 character identifiers in moderate to complex functions, 1-3 characters in simple functions.

 Functions and variables are `local` where possible, for performance reasons.
 Thanks to zep for giving it to us as a free token!

-Some functions are provided in multiple forms, optimized for tokens, size, and/or speed.
+Some functions are provided in multiple variations, optimized for tokens, size, speed, and/or functionality.
+Every function should have at least a token-optimized version.
 Some functions have lines or blocks commented with variations.

 `-- inline[t,c]` marks code that could be inlined to save `t` tokens and `c` characters, usually at the cost of cpu or memory.